 It is very important that your doctor check you closely while you are receiving fibrinogen to make sure it is working properly.
 Blood tests will be needed to check for unwanted effects.

-fibrinogen may cause serious allergic reactions, including anaphylaxis.
+Fibrinogen may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have a rash, itching skin, difficulty with swallowing, dizziness, a fast heartbeat, lightheadedness or fainting, restlessness, trouble breathing, swelling in your face, hands, tongue, or throat, or chest pain after you receive the medicine.
+Tell your doctor right away if you have a rash, itching skin, difficulty with swallowing, dizziness, a fast heartbeat, lightheadedness or fainting, restlessness, trouble breathing, swelling in your face, hands, tongue, or throat, or chest pain after you receive the medicine.

-fibrinogen may increase your chance of having blood clotting problems.
-Tell your doctor right away if you have a sudden or severe headache, problems with vision or speech, chest pain, shortness of breath, or numbness or weakness while you are receiving fibrinogen.
+Fibrinogen may increase your chance of having blood clotting problems.
+Tell your doctor right away if you have a sudden or severe headache, problems with vision or speech, chest pain, or numbness or weakness while you are receiving fibrinogen.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.